2 Days in Colorado Springs in the Summer

 - If you are able to, walk the trail upon arrival instead of taking a tram to the falls.
 It is a short distance to walk, will save you a little money, and you won’t be waiting for what seems like hours for the tram to come by. 😉

--Unless you’re just looking for exercise we didn’t feel like the trek up the the 224 steps was worth it because we had visited many other beautiful hiking trails.
+-Unless you’re just looking for exercise we didn’t feel like the trek up the 224 steps was worth it because we had visited many other beautiful hiking trails.
 Plus the view from the bottom (as seen below) was the most pretty part of Seven Falls!

 -Make sure to wear appropriate footwear!
-Hiking shoes tennis shoes with good traction are highly recommended.
+Hiking shoes or tennis shoes with good traction are highly recommended.
 It’s very slippery on the steps.

 - Check out this hiking map for assistance in planning your visit.

 Location: 6 Lake Avenue, Colorado Springs

-Cost: $14 per person; have to take a free shuttle from parking lot.
+Cost: $14 per person; have to take a free shuttle from the parking lot.

 Trail Rating: Difficult